wiai/kikuchi-acentric/README.md

 Chirality mapping of polycrystalline Mn.
-(a) qualitative orientation grain contrast image based on the differential backscattered electron signal from the EBSD detector, (b) inverse pole figure map (IPF-Z) of the &beta;-Mn orientation data, (c) mean correlation coefficient relative to simulations, (d) observed change of the correlation coefficient for simulated patterns of the two possible &beta;-Mn enantiomorphs relatuve to the experimental pattern.
+(a) qualitative orientation grain contrast image based on the differential backscattered electron signal from the EBSD detector, (b) inverse pole figure map (IPF-Z) of the &beta;-Mn orientation data, (c) mean correlation coefficient relative to simulations, (d) observed change of the correlation coefficient for simulated patterns of the two possible &beta;-Mn enantiomorphs relative to the experimental pattern.

 ![Mn Chirality Maps](img/Mn/AD0013_maps4_sm.png)